mavlink/mavlink-devguide/en/guide/xml_schema.md

 - `increment` - Allowed increments for the parameter value.
 - `minValue` - Minimum value for param.
 - `maxValue` - Maximum value for the param.
+- `multiplier` - Multiply by this value to get the unscaled original value.
+  This is primarily intended for specifying any scaling applied to unitless values, where scaling is not encoded in the `units`.
 - `reserved` - Boolean indicating whether param is reserved for future use.
 If the attributes is not declared, then implicitly `reserved="False"`.
   > **Tip** See [Defining XML Enums/Messages > Reserved/Undefined Parameters](../guide/define_xml_element.md#reserved) for more information.
 - `default` - Default value for the `param`